Underground-Ops/underground-nexus/README.md

 Use the OpenVPN file generated from the steps above with the client OpenVPN app to connect to the VPN server.

-# Underground Nexus - DevSecOps Control Center
+# Underground Nexus - DevSecOps Copy Paste Data Center and Software Factory

 **(*NOTE* - This resource is still in BETA!
 Expect rough edges until refined.)**